ibmresilient/resilient-community-apps/fn_zia/README.md

 The function provides the following functionality.

 * Query ZIA for information on URL categories.
-* The result can be filtered by category name and/or by url values using regular expressions.
+* The result can be filtered by category name and/or by URL values using regular expressions.
 * A data table is updated (The data table depends on the workflow).
 * A note is added to the IBM SOAR incident with the status of the query.
-* If the number of categories or url count are > 50 the raw JSON is included in the note, the data table will not be updated.
+* If the number of categories or URL count are > 50 the raw JSON is included in the note, the data table will not be updated.

-An Example workflow that uses this IBM SOAR function is `ZIA: Get Customlist`.
+An example workflow that uses this IBM SOAR function is `ZIA: Get Customlist`.

 The workflow is initiated by the manual incident rule `ZIA: Get Customlist`.